neuralmagic/deepsparse/user-guide/deepsparse-server.md

 folder containing the  `model.onnx` and supporting files (e.g., the Hugging Face `tokenizer.json` and `config.json`).

 Let's make a request over HTTP.
-Since the Server is a wrapper around Pipelines, we can send raw data to the endpoint and recieve the post-processed predictions:
+Since the Server is a wrapper around Pipelines, we can send raw data to the endpoint and receive the post-processed predictions:

 ```python
 import requests